WastefulNick/CTF-Writeups/cyber_apocalypse/hardware/compromised/README.md

 set_maCxH_lTimB{itn_tuo1:110_se73t_2mimn1_nli4mi70t_2to5:_1c0+.]<+/4~nr^_yz82Gb3b"4#kU_..4+J_5.
 3M.2B1.4B.1dV_5. yS.5B7k3..1V.Qxm.!j.@`Q52yq)t%# @5%md}S.
 ```
-It looks like 2 strings combines, and if we look at the original data, it seems to be communication between `0x34` and `0x2C`.
+It looks like 2 strings combined, and if we look at the original data, it seems to be communication between `0x34` and `0x2C`.
 By only keeping the data sent to `0x2C`, we get the flag:
 ```
 434854427B6E7531315F3733326D316E34373032355F63346E5F383233346B5F345F3533323134315F35793537336D21403532292340257D